AmpliconSuite/AmpliconReconstructorOM/README.md

 AR can produce visualizations of the reconstructed amplicons, this requires the CycleViz utility, which is available at https://github.com/jluebeck/CycleViz.

 #### Installation
 To install AR, please add the following variables to your .bashrc file (located in your home directory).
 We provide some bash commands to automate this process.
+Typically this installation process can be completed in 5 or less minutes.

 After cloning/downloading the AR source, **enter the AmpliconReconstructor directory**, `cd AmpliconReconstructor/`, and execute the following.